The Natural Health Guide to Food Additives

 Safety Concern: These synthetic food additives are absorbed in significant concentrations in the gut and are not considered safe.
 They are linked to cardiovascular and kidney complications making it especially critical for those with a predisposition to kidney problems to avoid.

-Synthetic phosphorous chemicals such as these increase risk for heart attack by increasing the risk of arterial plaque build-up.
+Synthetic phosphorous chemicals such as these increase the risk of heart attack by increasing the risk of arterial plaque build-up.
 (2, 10)

 Potassium Bromate: